brainhack-school2020/deep_representational_learning/README.md

 # Tools

 The structure of the analyses will rely on :

-- Python: TensorFlow & Keras
+- Python: pyrsa, scikit-learn, tensorFlow & keras, and other visualisation tools.
-- Matlab : MVPA-light & Fieldtrip toolboxes.
 - We will try to make the repository BIDS friendly as much as possible.

 # Data